GlenDC/cgreader/README.md

 [Codingame](http://www.codingame.com) has a lot challenges.
 These challenges can be devided in types of programs based on how they receive input and what the goal of the challenge is.

 1. [Manual Program](#manual-program): This is the most simple program and just requires you to write a simple _main_ function that takes a _string channel_ as its input.
 This channel will give you the input line by line and it's up to you how to interpret the received input.
-The output of the program has to be returned at the end of this method.
+The output of the program has to be returned via the output channel.
 1. [Target Program](#target-program): Some challenges are based on win and lose conditions.
 These are the most complex program and require extra work from the user in order to do these challenges offline, as you'll have to write the logic of the challenge, on top of your usual challenge code.
-So how does a target program works?
+Because of this there are the [predefined challenge programs](#list-of-predefined-challenges), that do all this hard work for you.
+But anyway...
+How does a target program work?
   1. You'll write a struct based on the _TargetProgram_ interface
   1. The initial input will be parsed and have to be manually interpred by you via the _InitialInput_ method.
-  1. The program runs and calls each frame the _Update_ method, using the input given via the _GetInput_ method. _Update_ will return your output for that frame
+  1. The program runs and calls each frame the _Update_ method, using the input given via the _GetInput_ method. _Update_ will return your output for that frame via the output channel.
     1. This output can also be traced if wanted.
   1. Each frame your output will be used and update the game state via the _SetOutput_ method
   1. The program exits if the _LoseConditionCheck_- or/and _WinConditionCheck_ method returns true